Get Involved

 • COFFEE HOUR AND MATT’S CAFE

 Coffee hour at Saint Matthew’s is legendary.
 As a congregation we don’t take serving and being served lightly.
 If you have a gift for baking brownies to buying crackers, we’d love your help.
 Coffee hour isn’t just a service - it’s a life line in our church community.
+We hope you’ll join us during the 10 o’clock hour for fellowship in the Parish Hall.
+Coffee hour teams serve two weeks in a row, three times during the academic year.

 • COMMUNITY LIFE